Sule's contract, Tolisso out and how Bayern's January transfer window could look

 Any move for Haaland would depend on a Lewandowski exit, and Bayern would demand a big fee if they were to sell Lewandowski.

-At least €50 million (£42m/$57m) would be required and which could help fund a move for Haaland.
+At least €50 million (£42m/$57m) would be required and such a figure could help fund a move for Haaland.

 The Borussia Dortmund forward has a reported release clause of €75m (£64m/$85m), but agent fees and wages could mean the total package for Haaland would cost at least €300m (£252m/$340m).